Return to menu

 Example 1: The following query searches for records that contain Shakespeare and either tragedy or sonnet:

 When using more than one operator, it is strongly recommended to use parentheses to clarify precedence.
-For example, if no parentheses are specified in the above query, Primo will apply the precedence rules (see precedence rules
+For example, if no parentheses are specified in the above query, Primo will apply the precedence rules (see precedence rules) and instead group the words Shakespeare and tragedy as follows:

 Example 2: The following query searches for records that contain either Irish or Celtic and do not contain Gaelic: